adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

 ## Flask: A single thread solution
 After some more research, Flask was the final choice:
 Flask is a [Web Server Gateway Interface](https://www.fullstackpython.com/wsgi-servers.html) or more simply: a lightweight web framework.
-The single biggest advantage of it:
+- The single biggest advantage of it:
 It's well documented, easy to set up and easy to use.
-The single biggest disadvantage of it:
+- The single biggest disadvantage of it:
 **Flask is single threaded -> Flask does not scale with rising request loads and hence is not production ready by default.**

-Allthough my project was not expected to generate millions (or even thousands) of users at the time, I wanted to do things "properly".
+Allthough my project was not expected to generate millions, thousands (or even hundreds) of users at the time, I wanted to do things "properly".

 ## Gevent: Make it concurrent
 Luckily I discovered [Gevent](http://www.gevent.org/index.html) - a coroutine-based concurrency library for Python.
 Gevent contains structures that are implemented in C and is thus able to create separate handlers for incoming requests.

-It's purpose is similiar to [Gunicorn](https://gunicorn.org).
+It's functionality is similiar to [Gunicorn](https://gunicorn.org).
 Though I saw tutorials making use of Gunicorn, Gevent just worked better for me (Pro / Contra ?).
 However this is just personal experience, one might consider using Gunicorn just as well.